unisonweb/unisonweb-org/src/data/blog/posts/2022-02-07-unison-2021-year-in-review/index.md

 ---
 slug: unison-2021-year-in-review
 title: "Unison in 2021, 2022 and beyond: year in review and future plans"
-description: 2021 was a big year for Unison.
+description: "2021 was a big year for Unison.
+We released a new alpha version roughly every other month, and each release came with some serious improvements.
+In total, we merged more than 600 pull requests.
+Here are some of the highlights."
 date: 2022-02-07
 authors: ["runar-bjarnason"]
 categories: ["news"]